NotDarkn/XinaA15_Unforked/README.md

 This GitHub is meant to fix all of the grammar and spelling mistakes created by Xina and Jacksight, as they are Chinese and are NOT native English speakers.
 All of the release notes, README's, and more are all re-created in this GitHub to be more "understandable" for English speakers.

+# Please make sure to read the following files in this GitHub:
+- MESSAGE FROM XINA.md
+- WARNINGS.md

 # Files unaffected:
 - Sileo IPA's
 - Xina IPA's